-- 3. Shoes must be white or black, closed-toed, leather or synthetic leather shoes (may be tennis shoes but CANNOT be canvas or cloth).
-Clog type shoes are permissible as long as they have a lip to cover the heel. - 4.
-Students are permitted to wear either a plain white or black t-shirt under the uniform or a plain clean white sweater. - 5.
-All students are required to purchase a black or white laboratory coat.
-This coat is to be worn during clinical rotations in the community setting, during post-clinical activities and when obtaining assignments. - 6.
-ASTATE Nursing Patch is to be worn on the left sleeve of the uniform and lab coat where the top of the patch is 1.5 inches from the shoulder seam.
-In the event the shirt/lab coat does not have an actual shoulder/sleeve seam, the patch should be placed 1.5 inches from the shoulder joint. - 7.
-Regulation name pin, identification badge, and a watch with second hand must be worn with the uniform. - 8.
+- 2. Uniforms must fit appropriately (e.g. no "baggy" pants, no low riding pants, no lowcut tops; no uniform should be worn that is too tight).
+All uniform pants need to be hemmed so they are not touching the floor.
+Uniforms must be clean and wrinkle free.
+Appropriate undergarments are necessary. - 3.
+Students are permitted to wear either a plain white or black t-shirt or sweater under the uniform. - 4.
+If a student wishes to purchase a lab jacket to wear with their uniform, it must be all black or all white.
+If a student wishes to wear business casual attire to pick up patient information, a lab jacket is required. - 5.
+The A-State Nursing Patch is to be worn on the left sleeve of the uniform and lab coat where the top of the patch is 1.5 inches from the shoulder seam.
+In the event the shirt/lab coat does not have an actual shoulder/sleeve seam, the patch should be placed 1.5 inches from the shoulder joint. - 6.
+Regulation name pin, identification badge, and a watch with a second hand must be worn with the uniform. - 7.
+Shoes must be closed-toed, leather or synthetic leather shoes (may be tennis shoes but CANNOT be canvas or cloth).
+Clog type shoes are permissible as long as they have a lip to cover the heel.
+Shoes should appear clean. - 8.
 During specific rotations, there may be variations in the dress code policy.
 Students rotating through pediatrics and mental health clinical experiences should consult the course instructor for appropriate uniform. - 9.
-Uniforms must fit appropriately (e.g. no "baggy" pants, no low riding pants, no low-cut tops; no uniform should be worn that is too tight).
-All uniform pants need to be hemmed so they are not touching the floor.
-Uniforms must be clean and wrinkle free.
-Appropriate undergarments are necessary.
-Shoes should be polished and shoestrings clean at all times. - 10.
-When obtaining assignments and viewing patient records, students should be attired in acceptable street clothes (i.e. no capris, shorts, sweats, jeans, spaghetti straps, tank tops, flip-flops, or sandals) with lab coat, regulation name pin, nursing patch and identification badge. - 11.
-Hair must be neat; clean; away from face and must be of a natural occurring color.
+When obtaining assignments and viewing patient records, students should be attired in uniform scrubs OR business casual attire with lab coat (i.e. no capris, shorts, sweats, jeans, spaghetti straps, tank tops, flip-flops, or sandals) Regulation name pin, nursing patch and identification badge should also be worn. - 10.
+Hair must be neat; clean; away from face and must be of a naturally occurring color.
 Long hair must be pulled back off of shoulders; ponytails should not hang below shoulder length in the front; men are to be clean shaven or beards closely trimmed.
-If headbands are worn, they must be solid black or white in color. - 12.
+If headbands are worn, they must be solid black or white in color. - 11.
 Fingernails must be clean and not extend beyond the fingertip.
 Clear nail polish is acceptable.
-No artificial nails permitted. - 13.
-Tattoos must be covered at all times while in clinical settings, including times when retrieving patient information.
-Most hospitals have a "no visible tattoo" policy and students violating the policy may be asked to leave the facility. - 14.
-Wedding rings, engagement rings and watches are the only jewelry appropriate for the clinical setting.
-If ears are pierced, one pair of post earrings worn on the ear lobe is allowed.
-Ear gauges are not acceptable.
-Gauges must be replaced with flesh colored plugs that are flat to the surface of the body.
-No facial or tongue jewelry is permitted. - 15.
-Chewing gum is not allowed in the clinical areas. - 16.
+No artificial nails permitted. - 12.
+Any student with visible tattoos is required to follow the clinical facility's guidelines regarding coverage of tattoos.
+It is the student's responsibility to know the facility policy, and if policy is not known, the student is expected to cover the tattoo(s).
+Facility personnel reserve the right to ask a student to leave the clinical setting if policies are not followed. - 13.
+Jewelry should be minimal and appropriate to the clinical setting.
+For safety reasons, no hoop or dangling earrings are allowed and ear gauges, facial piercings and tongue piercings must be replaced with flesh colored plugs that are flat to the surface of the body. - 14.
 Good personal hygiene (including attention to body odor and mouth odor), must be maintained at all times.
-If a student's level of personal hygiene or style of appearance constitutes an unprofessional image or interferes with the ability to provide safe nursing care, the student may be requested, at the discretion of the clinical instructor, to leave the clinical area and correct the identified deficiency.
+If a student's level of personal hygiene constitutes an unprofessional image or interferes with the ability to provide safe nursing care, the student may be requested, at the discretion of the clinical instructor, to leave the clinical area and correct the identified deficiency.
 The student will receive no credit for the time missed to correct such deficiencies.
-Odors such as cologne, cigarette or other smoke tends to be unpleasant to hospitalized patients.
-No cologne, perfume or aftershave should be worn in the clinical setting.
+No scented personal hygiene products should be worn in the clinical setting.